 - New students and transfer students who have applied after set deadline

 - Returning students who have applied after the set deadline

 - Continuing students who have completed* more than 100 units

 - All students on dismissal who have completed all dismissal requirements

 * Units completed is defined as classes completed within RCCD with grades of A, B, C, D, P or CR

 Using Class Schedules

-Student Services Live provides support for students who need help registering for classes, have admissions or financial aid questions, need to clear holds, and more.
-Plus, your school's engagement center offers drop-in counseling and academic advising in-person and online.
+Get help in-person or online!
+Student Services can help with class registration, answering admissions or financial aid questions, clearing holds, and more.
+Plus, your school's engagement center offers counseling and academic advising.

 Admissions & Records